 Generally, the CSV Data Set Config element is added under the Test Plan to use the parameter value globally.
-In case you have more than one Thread Group with the different CSV file, then you need to either add CSV Data Set Config element under respective Thread Group or create a set of files, one for each thread.
+In case you have more than one Thread Group with different CSV files, then you need to either add CSV Data Set Config element under the respective Thread Group or create a set of files, one for each thread.

 By default, the file is only opened once, and each thread will use a different line from the file (when Sharing Mode has All threads value).
 However, the order in which lines are passed to threads depends on the order in which they execute, which may vary between iterations.
 Lines are read at the start of each test iteration.
 The file name and mode are resolved in the first iteration.

 In JMeter, you can also set up following parameterization settings: